sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/time-off/index.md

 While you don’t need to ask for formal PTO approval for short-term time off, we do have some expectations and ground rules that we expect Teammates to follow:

 - Inform your Manager:
   - As a rule of thumb, you should inform your Manager a minimum of 5 business days before your upcoming leave, if practicable.
-All PTO must be documented in PTO by Roots at this time, and you can alert your Manager with a calendar invite, a Slack message, or both.
+All PTO must be documented in PTO by Deel at this time, and you can alert your Manager with a calendar invite, a Slack message, or both.
 Where advanced notice is not reasonably possible, you should inform your manager as soon as possible.
   - If you are paid through Remote.com, you also need to submit your PTO request directly in the Remote.com system.
 - Ensure the business is supported & get coverage:
   - Unless you have an emergency, taking time off should never be at the expense of your teammates or the business.
 This means that you must ensure that your work is supported by your team before you take leave.
 At the end of the day, teammates are still responsible for their goals/objectives.
 You need to either (1) make sure there's a plan for accomplishing them, or (2) have a direct discussion with your manager about changes to goals and make a joint decision.
 It's your responsibility to figure out how to make that all work.
   - If leaving town for more than 5 business days, Teammates are encouraged to utilize the PTO by ROOTS Assign Roles feature - it allows a person to add multiple people to delegate their responsibilities to and each person has to approve taking this responsibility (step by step instructions are listed below).
-To Assign Roles while you’re out of office, navigate to the PTO by Roots app within Slack and follow these steps:
+To Assign Roles while you’re out of office, navigate to the PTO by Deel app within Slack and follow these steps:
-    - 1. Click ‘+ Create OOO’ if you have not yet added your upcoming PTO into Roots.
+    - 1. Click ‘+ Create OOO’ if you have not yet added your upcoming PTO into Deel.
     - 2. Click ‘...’ next to your upcoming OOO dates and select ‘Assign Roles’.
-Note: Your upcoming OOO dates will be visible on the Home tab of the Roots app when ‘Your Events’ is the selected dashboard.
+Note: Your upcoming OOO dates will be visible on the Home tab of the Deel app when ‘Your Events’ is the selected dashboard.
     - 3. Select whether you are delegating responsibilities to a specific coworker or to an entire channel.
     - 4. Update the Assignee field with the correct coworker or channel name
     - 5. Enter in the Roles/Responsibilities the coworker or channel will be covering while you’re OOO.
 Additional details and any other helpful information can be added into the Role Description field.